 (i) the way in which a written law is referred to; or

-(ii) the way in which a provision is designated.
+(ii) the way in which a provision is designated;

+(d) where in a provision a term that is being defined appears in bold italic text and begins with a definite or indefinite article, amend the provision to —

+(i) delete the article; or

+(ii) change the appearance of the text so that the article is not in bold or italics.

 (5a) For the purposes of subsection (5) an authorised officer may make any amendment not affecting the meaning of the written law.

 (5b) Despite anything in subsection (2) or (5a), an authorised officer may make a clerk’s amendment to an Act even if the amendment affects the operation or meaning of the Act.